klauern/blog/content/2015/thoughts_on_go.md

 slack][vendoring].

 The most damning critique of the language--and one that I think doesn't get enough attention--is in [the third article][disservice].
-Coming from playing with Clojure, I find the premise that simplicity is paramount to be kind of laughable.
-When Rich Hickey explains [Simple Made Easy](http://www.infoq.com/presentations/Simple-Made-Easy), he also made a point in explaining that simple solutions take an incredible amount of thought and focus on limiting the amount of complexity you introduce into your system.
-I don't feel that Go has done anything in that regard.
-It eschews complexity, sure, but offers nothing in terms of simplifying the problem.
-You don't have to manage memory (Yay!) but you still have to manage everything else:

-* memory addresses (slices)
-* stack vs. heap allocation, and the myriad ways one goes about doing it
-* pedantry around how you use the language (no unused imports, variable shadowing, etc)
-* type complexity (just because you can make everything an `interface{}`, doesn't make it /generic/)

-and so on and so forth.
+The fact that they feel it's either not worth the time or simply adds too much "complexity" on some measurable complexity bar, just seems ridiculous.

 # So which language do you use?

-When writing in Go, you realize that the issues it solves are so much less about making it easy for the developer, and more about making it easy for the language developers.
+When writing in Go, you realize that you're writing code for the sake of compilation speed and concurrency.
+The benefit of generating a self-contained, statically linked binary can't be overlooked, but in terms of what else it offers,  I don't think there are any other features, frankly.

 I'm not going to ignore it, but lacking generics should continue to be lambasted as a cop-out for some perceived trade-off that the designers didn't want to make.
-They are more than happy to have you use `interface{}` everywhere, and just ignore all the types at a whim.
-All of this is marginally better than C, though, so why not, right?

-With all that said, do I still support the language?
-Well, let me put it to you another way.
+While they haven't addressed it, you as a developer are torn between three very ugly options:

+1. Code Generation in comments
+2. Hand-write multiple variants of the same function taking slightly different parameters.
+3. Use `interface{}` everywhere, basically saying f'it to the type system.

 As a developer, it's just as important to stay ahead of the curve on programming trends, fads, and phases.
-Just as software teams are "Java shops", "Python shop", "Cool, Fad-like Language shop", you will still want to be aware of and probably reasonably proficient in a popular language or two.
+Just as software teams are "Java shops", "Python shops", "Cool, Fad-like Language shop", you will still want to be aware of and probably reasonably proficient in a popular language or two.
 Go's not terrible, but that's mostly due to the platform and community.